emmacadavra/code-breaker/README.md

 **_os_**:

 - os.name and os.system() were used in the clear_screen() function, which checks to see if the os.name == "posix", and if to clear the screen using os.system("clear").
-Otherwise, the screen is cleared by used os.system("cls").
+Otherwise, the screen is cleared by using os.system("cls").

 ## **Current Features**